 A People’s History of Modern Britain

-Some were glorious days, some were tragic, or even shameful, but each has played its part in making us who we are as a nation.
+It’s quite a trip, full of sex and violence and the occasional scone and jigsaw.
 From pop stars to politicians, Suffragettes to punks, this is a journey around Britain in search of who we are.

 “A very engaging writer with a remarkably broad frame of reference”